Ankit-valecha/Alarm-Clock/README.md

 # Alarm-Clock
-Alarm Clock using Vanilla JavaScript
+Alarm Clock using Vanilla JavaScript by Ankit Valecha